LivInTheLookingGlass/Portfolio/education/2_undergrad.rst

 +++++++++++++++++++++++++++++++++++++++++

 | Graduated with Bachelor's in Computer Science
-| September 2013 - December 2018 (Magna cum laude)
+| September 2013 - December 2018 (Magna cum laude, concurrent with Intel and High School)

 - Minor in Mathematics
 - Focus in Computer Networking